HerrErde/SubwayBooster/docs/info.md

 <p>
 Since the 3.29.1 update, the json files in the <code>assets/tower/gamedata</code> directory of the APK are now encrypted. <br>
-It seems like they are in some form compiled.
+<s>It seems like they are in some form compiled.
 This change prevents me from updating SubwayBooster, as it is no longer possible to read the necessary files.<br>
-Therefore, SubwayBooster will remain at version 1.4.0 until it is possible to decrypt or decompile the files and access the data again.
+Therefore, SubwayBooster will remain at version 1.4.0 until it is possible to decrypt or decompile the files and access the data again.</s>
+See below.
 </p>

 ## IOS Game Version